danpla/wdx_fontinfo/README.md

     * "PCF"
     * "FNT {version}" (both for FNT and FON)
     * "SFD {version}"
-* Weight — a number between 1 and 1000 describing visual weight of the font (degree of blackness or thickness of strokes).
-The common values are:
-    * 100 — Thin
-    * 200 — ExtraLight
-    * 300 — Light
-    * 400 — Regular
-    * 500 — Medium
-    * 600 — SemiBold
-    * 700 — Bold
-    * 800 — ExtraBold
-    * 900 — Black
 * Number of Fonts — number of fonts in TTC, OTC, or WOFF2.
 Always 1 for all other formats.